Church service: Common features

+The sign of this Wesleyan Methodist church displays the times for the Sunday morning service of worship and Sunday evening service of worship, consistent with the historical First-day Sabbatarian doctrine of Methodism to hallow the Lord's Day.
+The midweek Wednesday prayer service (a common observance in Methodism) is indicated on the sign as well.

 A church service generally includes a reading of scripture verses and possibly a psalm.
 If the church follows a lectionary, this will identify the readings to be used, and if there is a sermon, this will often relate to the scripture lections assigned to that day.
 Bible services are devoted primarily to the reading and explanation of biblical texts.
 Styles of service vary greatly, from the Catholic, Lutheran, Eastern Orthodox, Oriental Orthodox, Reformed (Continental Reformed, Presbyterian, and Congregationalist), and Anglican traditions of liturgical worship to informal worship characterized by certain free church traditions, common among Methodists and Baptists, which often combine worship with teaching for the believers, which may also have an evangelistic component.